philbowles/PangolinMQTT/README.md

 ---

 # Issues / Support

-## IMPORTANT NOTE FOR PLATFORMIO USERS

-Pangolin is an *Arduino library*, and is 100% compatible with the ArduinoIDE and its build system.
-PlatformIO, sadly, ***is not***.
-If PlatformIO has problems with code that compiles and runs correctly under ArduinoIDE, then it is a ***PlatformIO problem***, not an issue with this - or any other - valid Arduino library.

-For this reason, I will not accept any issues relating to build problems with PlatformIO, nor any pull requests nor other suggestions which involve any changes that render this library less than 100% ArduinoIDE compatible.

-## Non PlatformIO-related issues

 Your **first** point of contact should be one of the facebook groups below, if only to let me know you have raised an issue here.
 Obviously I will check the issues from time to time, but I do no have the time to check every day.